Hom Family’s Vitality Bowls: Restaurant Food Allergy Awareness in Action

 The Hom family’s Vitality Bowls has a lot of menu items to select from, such as smoothie bowls, smoothies, fresh juices, soup, salad, and panini sandwiches.
 I wanted to try a Vitality Bowl, which is basically thick smoothie made with super antioxidant berries and fruit and without ice, added sugar, or fillers and then beautifully topped with fruit, granola, seeds, nuts, and/or honey.
 I ordered a medium sized Warrior Bowl.
 Warrior Bowl was looked stunning and easier to eat than I imagined.
 The smoothie base was thick and spoonable, the texture somewhere in between ice cream and soft serve.
 The addition of fruit and crunchy and chewy toppings made it a very filling breakfast for me.

 It’s important to note that their menu items are NOT nut free.
 Some of their menu items contain peanuts, almonds, wheat, milk, and soy.
 However they have procedures in place to prevent cross-contact and can leave out any allergenic ingredients as requested.
 They have some gluten-free options.They have other items on their menu such as smoothies, fresh juices, soup, salad, and panini sandwiches.
 I was so full, I didn’t have a good appetite to try or enjoy anything else.
-I did order a pitaya latte and some sandwiches but the sandwiches were cold by the time I drove home.
-I should have been more aware of the pitaya ingredients, I didn’t notice that it’s made with coconut milk which I sometimes upsets my stomach.
-I would probably try other Vitality Bowl next time I go.
+I did order a pitaya latte and some sandwiches but the sandwiches were cold by the time I drove home (I love 45 minutes away!).
+I should have been more aware of the pitaya latte ingredients, I didn’t notice that it’s made with coconut milk which I sometimes upsets my stomach.
+I would probably try a different Vitality Bowl and a soy latte next time I go.

 Food Allergy Community: Maybe It’s a Place “Where Everybody Knows Your Name”